 What is dolma?

 Dolma is a family of stuffed vegetables that is common through the Middle East and the Mediterranean.
-To make this classic dish, vegetables such as zucchini, tomatoes and aubergine (all staples of the Mediterranean diet) are stuffed with lamb or beef, rice and herbs and cooked to perfection.
+To make this classic dish, vegetables such as zucchini, tomatoes and aubergine (all staples of the Mediterranean diet) are stuffed with lamb or beef, rice and herbs or spices such as seven spice and cooked to perfection.
 One of the most popular types of dolma is stuffed vine leaves that are also called sarma in Turkish.

 According to Wikipedia, stuffed grape leaves have played a role in Middle Eastern and Mediterranean cuisines for centuries.
 However, the exact origins of dolma (or, again, dolmades as the Greek call them) is unknown.